-Dreaming of returning Glasgow to its once proud distilling heritage, the men and their team filled the first cask of new make spirit in March of 2015, and last year saw the long awaited arrival of their first single malt.
-Bottled under the 1770 label, Release No. 1 was available by ballot only, costing £100 for a 50cl bottle.
-Despite the rather steep price, based no doubt on the collectability of the thing and its potential for resale on the secondary market, this was an impressive first release which displayed a maturity and complexity beyond its years.
-With the companies social media feeds seemingly teasing an imminent second release however, this felt like an ideal time to pay them a little visit.
+Dreaming of returning Glasgow to its once proud distilling heritage, the men and their team filled the first cask of new make spirit in March of 2015.
+Last year (2018) saw the long awaited arrival of their first single malt.
+Bottled under the 1770 label, Release No. 1 was available by ballot only, costing £100 per bottle.
+Despite the rather steep price, based no doubt on the collectability of the thing and its potential for resale on the secondary market, this was an impressive first release that displayed a maturity and complexity beyond its years.
+With the company’s social media feeds seemingly teasing an imminent second release however, this felt like an ideal time to pay them a little visit.

-Fortunately, being based in the southside of Glasgow myself, a short taxi ride was all it took before I arrived at the unmarked security gate, through which apparently lay the distillery.
+Fortunately, being based in the southside of Glasgow myself, a short taxi ride was all it took before I arrived at the unmarked security gate, through which the distillery apparently stood.
 At the Hillington Business Park you can find everything from Car Dealers and Firework Superstores to Bathroom Fitters and Central Heating traders, what few would expect to stumble across however, is Glasgow’s first malt distillery in over a century.

-Nevertheless, I found it without too much difficulty, except of course, for a narrowly avoided headlong collision with a lorry after I stupidly plodded through the gate, somehow completely missing the clearly marked pedestrian walkway.
-An incident not only of danger to myself but also of potential harm to the poor woman manning the booth who appeared a couple of distillery visitors away from a complete cardiac crisis.
+Nevertheless, I found it without too much difficulty.
+Well, apart from a narrowly-avoided headlong collision with a lorry after I stupidly plodded through the gate, somehow completely missing the clearly marked pedestrian walkway.
+An incident not only of danger to myself but also of potential harm to the poor woman manning the booth who appeared a couple of distillery visitors away from a cardiac arrest.

 At a time when whisky tourism is on the rise, it may seem strange to almost entirely forego that side of the business but I will not fault a new company for choosing to concentrate solely on the quality of their product.
-This is no-frills distilling, where the flavour of the finished spirit is imperative.
-It is an attitude which should be commended and if that first release of 1770 is anything to go by, it is an approach which appears to be paying off.
+This is no-frills distilling, where the flavour of the finished spirit is all-important.
+It is an attitude that should be commended and if the first release of 1770 is anything to go by, it is an approach that appears to be paying off.

-Maybe I am biased because this is now my ‘local’ distillery, but there are some exciting things happening here and in my honest opinion, the 1770 single malt could become one of the brands to watch out for in the years ahead.
+Maybe I’m biased because this is my local distillery, but there are some exciting things happening here and in my honest opinion, the 1770 single malt could become one of the brands to watch out for in the years ahead.
 Do yourself a favour and follow them on social media, because when the next 1770 product lands, it’s going to be well worth seeking out.